lexibank/tlopo/out/vol2/chapter9.md

 The first phase is strictly speaking the days of darkness.
 Interestingly, the sources vary as to how many of these there are, and [Grimble](../sources/Grimble1931) ([1931](../sources/Grimble1931)) claims that the Kiribati did not know.

 The denotation of the first visible phase often makes reference to the moon’s thin crescent shape.
 A number of languages compare it to a crescent-shaped pearlshell ornament, and it is possible that this image was also used in POc.
-Such artefacts have not appeared in the archaeological record, but they are fairly common ethnographically and a term for them, POc _&ast;japi_ was reconstructed in vol. 1 (p.104).
+Such artefacts have not appeared in the archaeological record, but they are fairly common ethnographically and a term for them, POc _&ast;japi_ was reconstructed in [vol.1(104](../contributions/1-4#p-104)).
 It is reflected in the Arosi term below.

 <table id="2-9-2-3-316-pt-motu-huadoai">
 <tr>